nmrih/source-game/README.md

 * Before you submit the issue, check your Source SDK Base 2007 folder (located in steam\steamapps\youraccount\source sdk base 2007) to see if there's a newly generated .mdmp file
 * If there is an .mdmp file, upload and attach it to your issue ticket and then submit it

-Note: If you are running the Steam Build of NMRiH, the .mdmp crash files are located in steam\steamapps\common\nmrih (or steam\steamapps\common\nmrih\sdk)
+Note: If you are running the Steam Build of NMRiH, the .mdmp crash files are located in steam\dump.
+They normally look like "crash_hl2.exe248123_1.dmp".)

 ##Code of Conduct